Glen Ellen, California: 2010

-There were 340 households, out of which 34.7% had children under the age of 18, 49.4% were married couples living together, 10.6% had a female householder with no husband present, and 35.3% were non-families.
-25.0% of all households consisted of individuals, and 3.8% had someone living alone who was 65 or older.
-The average household size was 2.39 and the average family size was 2.91.
-The age distribution was as follows: 28.6% under the age of 18, 5.3% from 18 to 24, 23.9% from 25 to 44, 33.9% from 45 to 64, and 8.3% who were 65 years of age or older.
-The median age was 41 years.
-For every 100 females, there were 120.9 males.
-For every 100 females age 18 and over, there were 98.3 males.

-The median income for a household in the CDP was $52,143, and the median income for a family was $54,219.
-Males had a median income of $50,714 versus $35,952 for females.
-The per capita income for the CDP was $22,680.
-About 11.5% of families and 14.8% of the population were below the poverty line, including 16.8% of those under age 18 and none of those age 65 or over.

 Points of interest

 Writer Jack London lived in Glen Ellen from 1909 to his death in 1916, where he devoted much of his time to development of his Beauty Ranch and the building of his mansion, Wolf House.
 Many of his novels and stories, notably The Iron Heel and The Valley of the Moon mention Glen Ellen and Sonoma County. ("The Valley of the Moon" is a translation of Sonoma Valley's name given by the Pomo and Coast Miwok peoples.)

-The site of his ranch is now Jack London State Historic Park, which contains the ruins of Wolf House, several ranch buildings, the grave of Jack and Charmian London, a museum housed in Charmian London's "House of Happy Walls", and a restaurant.
+The site of his ranch is now Jack London State Historic Park, which contains the ruins of Wolf House, several ranch buildings, the grave of Jack and Charmian London, and a museum housed in Charmian London's "House of Happy Walls".

-Glen Ellen is also the home of several gourmet star restaurants such as: